 There are a few limitations to our study based on the design of the NIS.
 We are not able to explicitly determine to priority of the patients in our cohort, nor the time on the transplant waiting list.
 Given the use of acute circulatory support, we can confidently assume that patients were status 1A prior to transplantation.
 The NIS only lists same hospitalization complications and mortality, and does not have information of post-hospital follow-up.
 With an in-hospital mortality rate of 8.6% for patients requiring acute circulatory support, the mortality rate already exceeds the overall 1-year mortality of some large academic transplant centers4,5.
 Given the high rates of complications while hospitalized, including increased acute renal failure, liver failure, respiratory failure, cardiac complications, and bleeding complications, it is likely these patients would have a more challenging post-hospitalization course.

-We also paradoxically found that pre-morbid conditions such as diabetes, hypertension, and chronic kidney disease were protective against post-transplant mortality.
-These findings likely represent the limitations of the dataset, which do not contain hemodynamic data or contemporaneous data on end-organ function at time of implant.
-Going forward, it would be important to obtain such data to better risk stratify patients for better outcomes after transplantation, as mentioned above.
+We also paradoxically found that pre-morbid conditions such as diabetes, hypertension, and chronic kidney disease were protective against post-transplant mortality and renal failure in multivariate analysis.
+These findings likely represent contemporary changes in management and the limitations of the dataset, which is a retrospective cohort and do not contain hemodynamic data or contemporaneous data on end-organ function at time of implant.
+In the modern era, hemodialysis was more common post-transplant regardless of whether patients who received pre-transplant acute circulatory support, potentially suggesting changing availability and threshold to initiate hemodialysis over time rather than worsening kidney failure in transplant patients over time.
+While the number of comorbid conditions was associated with worse outcomes, certain pre-existing diagnoses were protective in the model.
+This could be a result of variability in the practice of coding ICD9 codes (for example providers less likely coding for a history of smoking in a patient who had a complicated hospital stay requiring dialysis, suffering from infectious complications, and prolonged respiratory failure than a patient who had an uncomplicated hospitalization and relatively few comorbidities.)
+Going forward, it would be important to obtain such data to better risk stratify patients for better outcomes after transplantation..

 In conclusion, we found that overall morbidity and mortality after heart transplantation was increased in patients who received acute circulatory support, though mortality rates were not significantly different in more recent years.
 As the use of acute circulatory support prior to heart transplantation has increased over time, further refinement of patient management and selection in those patients is required in order to improve outcomes.